geoff-project/coi-utils/docs/guide.md

    invalidates the queue, synchronizes with the subscription handler and waits for the next acquisition to arrive.
 Note that parameter streams always return the JAPC header.
+4. The `header` variable is an object of type {class}`~cernml.japc_utils.Header`.
+It is mostly a regular dictionary (which you would get from raw subscriptions with `getHeader=True`), but also exposes its most common keys as attributes.

 There are also methods to support other workflows, such as {meth}`~cernml.japc_utils.ParamStream.pop_or_wait()`,